Cars 2

 Sir Michael Caine's second animated movie of 2011, after Gnomeo & Giulietta (2011).
 D

-The third Disney's computer-animated sequel, after Toy Story 2 - Woody & Buzz alla riscossa (19 [...]
+The third Disney's computer-animated sequel, after Toy Story 2 - Woody & Buzz alla riscossa (1999) a [...]
 D

 The Pixar Animation Studios building shows up in the end credits.
 D

-Rod "Torque" Redline's license plate reads "M1911A1", which is the name of the famous .45 calib [...]
+Rod "Torque" Redline's license plate reads "M1911A1", which is the name of the famous .45 caliber Co [...]
 D

 Rod "Torque" Redline's license plate is a Michigan plate.
-Michigan is where Detroit is located, [...]
+Michigan is where Detroit is located, home [...]
 D

 The only Cars film where the main character doesn't appear in a new paint job at the end.
 D